Mongolia

 - University/Post-Secondary Institution

-If an applicant is interested in a placement outside Ulaanbaatar, it should be noted in the Statement of Grant Purpose of the application.
-Placement decisions are made based on a number of factors, including the level of need for English-speaking instruction in a particular school relative to other schools in the city.
-However, individuals should not apply for or accept this award unless they are committed to teaching in a placement that may differ from their preferences.
+Applicants interested in a placement outside of these cities should note their preference in the application’s Statement of Grant Purpose.
+Placement decisions are made based on several factors, including the level of need for English-speaking instruction in a particular school relative to other schools in the city.
+However, individuals should reconsider applying for or accepting this award if they are unwilling to teach in a placement that may differ from their preferences.

-ETAs are expected to conduct approximately 20 hours of classroom teaching, 8-10 hours of class preparation time, and 6-8 hours of extracurricular English language-related cross-cultural student activities at their host institutions per week.
-ETAs focus on capacity-building through co-planning and co-teaching.
+Each work week, ETAs are expected to conduct approximately 16-20 hours of classroom teaching, 8-10 hours of class preparation time, and 6-8 hours of extracurricular English language-related cross-cultural student activities at their host institutions.
+ETAs contribute toward capacity-building through co-planning and co-teaching.

 ETAs engage in embassy-initiated public outreach activities, especially those for promoting English language learning.
 The mix of co-teaching and independent teaching will vary from school to school and will depend on the host institution’s situation, as well as the ETA's background and qualifications.